bashyitsipacifique/alx-system_engineering-devops/0x01-shell_permissions/README.md

- Write a script that prints the effective username of the current user.
+ Write a script that prints the effective usernam

+e of the current user.